Virus (1997 video game)

-Virus is a video game developed by Hudson/Sega and published by Hudson for the Sega Saturn.
+Virus is a video game developed and published by Hudson Soft for the Sega Saturn.
 It was adapted into an anime series named Virus Buster Serge.

 Gameplay

 Virus is a game that features a mix of animation drawn using an anime style and computer graphics.

 Reception

 Next Generation reviewed the Saturn version of the game, rating it two stars out of five, and stated that "Even if expectations surrounding this game weren't so high, Hudson has failed to please in almost every respect.
 If Virus is the disease, then someone should work to find a vaccine, and fast."